Tatler Best Restaurants & Bars Asia-Pacific 2025

 Hong Kong, Hong Kong

 Sitting on the 43rd and 44th floors of Gloucester Tower in Central, Cristal Room by Anne-Sophie Pic brings Michelin-starred French fine dining to Hong Kong with a six- or eight-course tasting menu that weaves French classical technique with Japanese produce and condiment influences.
-The room itself is a statement: mirrored panels, crystal chandeliers, and sweeping city views frame a wine program that earned recognition from Star Wine List five consecutive years running.
+The room itself is a statement: mirrored panels, crystal chandeliers, sweeping city views frame a wine program that earned recognition from Star Wine List five consecutive years running.

 Indian Accent